 - Competitors better on fuel and tax

-The Kia Sportage is rapidly becoming a household name.
+The Kia Sportage is a household name.
 The Korean firm sold a massive 90,000 units of the popular third-generation car since its introduction in 2010, but it’s fair to say it was beginning to feel its age.